sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhAratIyavijnAnam/dhAtushAstram/bhUdeva-sharmA/rasajalanidhiH_tRtIyakhaNDaH.md

-Oil can be extracted by means of the Patala Jantram from all sorts of seeds, bones, and flesh, dried and pounded over and over [again](# "See foot-note, page 127, vol. II.").
+Oil can be extracted by means of the Patala Jantram from all sorts of seeds, bones, and flesh, dried and pounded over and over again[^74].

+[^74]: "See foot-note, page 127, vol. II."

 **( ५ )**